wjjessen/GeneTyPR/slidify/index.md

 2. Divide output into multiple independently viewable sections
 3. Allow for user-selected information to be exported

-Bioinformatics analysis often involves downloading and integrating public data from sites such as the National Center for Biotechnology Information (NCBI).
+Bioinformatics analysis often involves downloading and integrating public data from sites such as the National Center for Biotechnology Information (NCBI), part of the United States National Library of Medicine, a branch of the National Institutes of Health.

 http://www.ncbi.nlm.nih.gov/